Landau theory: Applied fields

 In this case, recalling in the zero-field case that $\eta^2 = -a/b$ at low temperatures, while $\eta^2=0$ for temperatures above the critical temperature, the zero-field susceptibility therefore has the following temperature dependence:

 which is reminiscent of the Curie-Weiss law for the temperature dependence of magnetic susceptibility in magnetic materials, and yields the mean-field critical exponent $\gamma=1$.

-It is noteworthy that although the critical exponents so obtained are incorrect for many models and systems, they correctly satisfy various exponent equalities such as the Rushbrook equality: $\alpha + 2\beta + \gamma = 2$.
+It is noteworthy that although the critical exponents so obtained are incorrect for many models and systems, they correctly satisfy various exponent equalities such as the Rushbrooke equality: $\alpha + 2\beta + \gamma = 2$.

 First-order transitions

 Landau theory can also be used to study first-order transitions.
 There are two different formulations, depending on whether or not the system is symmetric under a change in sign of the order parameter.

 I. Symmetric Case

 Here we consider the case where the system has a symmetry and the energy is invariant when the order parameter changes sign.